unverbuggt/mkdocs-encryptcontent-plugin/README.md

         default_expire_delay: 24   # <-- Default expire delay in hours (optional)
 ```

-> **NOTE** The expired elements of the localStorage are only deleted by the execution of the decrypt-content.js scripts and therefore by the navigation on the site.
-Secret items can therefore remain visible in local storage after their expiration dates.
+> **NOTE** The expired elements of the localStorage are only deleted by the execution of the decrypt-content.js
+> scripts and therefore by the navigation on the site.
+Secret items can therefore remain visible in local storage
+> after their expiration dates.
-> Now The default is to use sessionStorage instead of localStorage, so the browser forgets the password after the current tab was closed.
+> Now The default is to use sessionStorage instead of localStorage, so the browser forgets the password after
+> the current tab was closed.
 However it can be set to use localStorage by setting `session_storage: False`

 ### Encrypt something

 Related to [issue #9](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin/issues/9)

-The [tag encrypted page feature](https://github.com/CoinK0in/mkdocs-encryptcontent-plugin#tag-encrypted-page) **MUST** be enabled (it's default) for this feature to work properly.

 Add `encrypted_something: {}` in the plugin configuration variable, to encrypt something else.